 Welcome to the NFL DFS WR Coach, where we identify the best wide receivers for our lineups on DraftKings, FanDuel, and SuperDraft!

-Week 4 is in the books, and we saw a ton of green screens coming in from the #EliteMafia.
-Big congrats to the winners, and let’s keep the momentum going into Week 5!
+Week 5 is in the books and we saw a ton of green screens (once FanDuel caught up) coming in from the #EliteMafia.
+Big congrats to the winners and let’s keep the momentum going into Week 6!
 Before we dive into the meat and potatoes of this article, let’s do a quick recap for accountability reasons of how my receiver calls panned out.
-Remember, this position is highly volatile, but the primary focus in NFL DFS is finding high target volume in plus matchups.
+Remember, this position is highly volatile, but the primary focus is finding high target volume in plus matchups.